 Publishing under the name L. E. Carmichael, Lindsey is the award-winning author of over 20 non-fiction books for children and young adults.
 Whether writing about forensics, medicine, animals and the environment, or engineering and technology, Lindsey specializes in making science engaging, relevant, and above all, fun.
 Teachers, librarians, and parents across North America use Lindsey’s books to spark excitement for STEM in students of all ages.

 Lindsey has a PhD in wildlife genetics and worked as a forensic scientist before becoming a children’s writer.
 Drawing on 20 years’ experience teaching both science and writing, her school visits encourage participation and experiential learning.
 She is also a popular speaker at conferences, writing workshops, and professional development sessions for adults.

-Explains how zebras live and grow; discusses their migration, its purpose, and its route; and lists threats zebras may face on their migration.
+Explains how wildebeest live and grow; discusses their migration, its purpose, and its route; and lists threats wildebeest may face on their migration.

 Explains how locusts live and grow; discusses their migration, its purpose, and its route; and lists threats locusts may face on their migration.

 You might be shocked to discover how some illnesses and diseases were treated years before medical innovations were made.
 This book will make you feel lucky that you were born after many safe and successful ways were developed to treat illnesses and save lives.
 Learn about important innovations made in health care that we now take for granted, and the amazing scientists, inventors, and engineers who developed them.
 With a little inventive thinking, how could you come up with a way to keep you and your family healthy?